AlFra432/aftertyping/README.md

 #**jQuery.AfterTyping**
-jQuery plugin that triggers callback function after user had stopped typing into input element for a while.
+jQuery plugin that triggers callback function after user had stopped typing into an input element for a while.
->Plugin will not trigger callback function if trimmed input value remains the same throughout typing
+>Plugin will not trigger callback function if trimmed input value remains the same throughout typing.

 ##**Installation**
 Clone the repo:	`git clone https://github.com/AlFra432/aftertyping.git "aftertyping"`